 If your utility bill shows a significant increase in the amount of water used, an appliance or fixture leak may be the culprit.
 The water meter in your home has a "leak indicator" that flashes for an intermittent leak or is on constant display for a continuous leak.

 The indicator looks like a faucet icon and is displayed on the LCD screen of your meter.
 The LCD screen is easily activated by a flashlight.
-If the leak icon is displayed, you will need to track down the source of the leak (faucet, toilet, appliance, etc.) and fix any leak (s).
+If the leak icon is displayed, you will need to track down the source of the leak and fix the leaks.

-Complimentary toilet dye test kits are available at City Hall, 1584 Hadley Avenue.
+Complimentary toilet dye test kits are available at City Hall, 1584 Hadley Avenue N.

-Feel free to contact the Utility Billing Department with any questions/comments about a leak.
+Feel free to contact the Utility Billing Department with any questions.

-In effect year round, watering or sprinkling of lawns and/or gardens shall be permitted only on even numbered days for properties with even numbers and odd numbered days for properties with odd numbers.
-A fine will be issued if in violation of the city code.
+In effect year round, watering or sprinkling of lawns and gardens is permitted only on even numbered days for properties with even numbered addresses and odd numbered days for properties with odd numbered addresses.
+Violations could result in a fine.